 Started Bursary Program in 2016

 A major objective for Seabridge Gold is to create opportunities in local communities so that they can thrive, we are committed to maximizing local employment and procurement at all project stages to ensure that the region and local communities will benefit from the Company’s presence in the region.
-We have spent approximately $480 million to sustainably advance the KSM Project and approximately 80% of this spending has been in BC.
+We have spent more than $997 million to responsibly advance the KSM Project and approximately 80% of this spending has been in BC.

 KSM is a multi-generational Project with the Environmental Assessment approved mine life of 53 years.
 During its five-year construction period, the KSM Project will create more than 1,500 onsite jobs and more than 1,400 onsite jobs when in production.
 We believe in hiring people from local communities and working with local contractors, in order to build local capacity and a strong, educated workforce to support KSM, Seabridge is committed to supporting and advancing education and training opportunities for local residents and communities.